box/developer.box.com/content/guides/identity-management/quick-start/4-logging-into-app.md

 hide_in_page_nav: true
 ---

-# Create Okta Login Flow
+# Logging into the app with Okta

 With the Okta, Box, and basic application set up, we can turn our attention to the first step in the application code flow, the Okta login.